THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 There is a teaching among Christians that God, in the near future, will take the saints to Heaven so they will not be exposed to the time of trouble that is ahead.

-The Scriptures state that “God has not appointed us to wrath” (I Thessalonians 5:9).
+The Scriptures state that “God did not appoint us to wrath” (I Thessalonians 5:9).
 It is the belief of the author that the true saints will suffer no harm from the pouring out of the bowls of Divine wrath.
 God is able to protect us on the earth, in Heaven, or anywhere else under any circumstances.

 God will never pour out His wrath on His Church.
 In fact it is the saints who will execute the wrath of God (Psalms 149:9).

 But tribulation is another matter.
 “We must through much tribulation enter the Kingdom of God.”
-“In the world ye shall have tribulation.”
-“I John, who also am your brother, and companion in tribulation, …” (Revelation 1:9).
+“In the world you will have tribulation.”
+“I John, who also am your brother, and companion in tribulation,….”
+(Revelation 1:9).

 We Christians must always be prepared to serve our Lord Jesus in times of tribulation.
 If we are not armed mentally to suffer in Christ we will not be able to stand victoriously in the hour of trial.